 Financial instruments that potentially subject the Company to interest rate risk include those assets and liabilities with a variable interest rate.
 Exposure to interest rate risk is primarily on the BDC debt that has a variable rate pegged to the bank rate.
 The rate can be fixed, if the outlook indicates interest rates will move higher.
 The only other variable debt the Company has is the \$2,000,000 line of credit that bears interest at the bank's prime lending rate plus 2.0%.
-As at September 30, 2022 the Company has not drawn on this line of credit.
-A 1% increase in the bank rate would cost the Company approximately \$20,000 per year for BDC and about \$20,000 on the line of credit usage if it were fully used throughout the fiscal year.
+As at September 30, 2023 the Company has not drawn on this line of credit.
+A 1% increase in the bank rate would cost the Company approximately \$17,000 per year for BDC and about \$20,000 on the line of credit usage if it were fully used throughout the fiscal year.
+However, this would be somewhat offset by increase interest income on our short-term investments.